WebAssembly/design/Semantics.md

 If the effective address of a memory access is a multiple of the alignment attribute value of the memory access, the memory access is considered *aligned*, otherwise it is considered *misaligned*.

-Aligned and misaligned accesses have the same behavior.
+Misaligned atomic accesses trap.
+For non-atomic accesses, aligned and misaligned accesses have the same behavior.

-Alignment affects performance as follows:
+Alignment of non-atomic accesses affects performance as follows:

  * Aligned accesses with at least natural alignment are fast.
  * Aligned accesses with less than natural alignment may be somewhat slower